kabaehr/kabaehr.github.io/_posts/2017-11-30-Aurelia-OAuth-AD-B2C.markdown

 There are two packages <a href="https://github.com/paulvanbladel/aurelia-auth">aurelia-auth</a> and <a href="https://github.com/SpoonX/aurelia-authentication">aurelia-authentication</a>.
 The latter is a fork of the first and is maintained by a company that open-sourced several of their Aurelia plugins and brings some additional features.
 The original is a port of <a href="https://github.com/sahat/satellizer/">Sattelizer</a> a Angular library for Authentication.

 Both plugins are showing the login dialog in a popup window.
-This way they don´t have to route away from the page and reload it after the user logged in.
+This way they don't have to route away from the page and reload it after the user logged in.
-This popup is the main reason, why I didn´t choose it.
+This popup is the main reason, why I didn't choose it.
 I can imagine that this is a good choice for a lot of other projects.

 <h3>aurelia-open-id-connect</h3>
 The <a href="https://github.com/shaunluttin/aurelia-open-id-connect">aurelia-open-id-connect</a> plugin makes a good first expression and is a wrapper for the <a href="https://github.com/shaunluttin/aurelia-open-id-connect">IdentityModel/oidc-client-js</a>.